Nidhi Murli ’21, ’23 MBA

 I’m going to apply for my Optional Practical Training because I want to gain international work experience.
 The western culture is more open, more modern, and I want to see how it feels to work away from home.
 I’m mostly looking for jobs in business analytics or data analytics.
 I like learning about business analytics as a subject, so I’m really looking forward to working in that area.

-Why would you recommend investing in Bryant?
+Why would you recommend Bryant?

 Bryant gives you the leadership qualities and values so that you can always be confident about yourself in the real world.
 The professors are going to know you personally.
 Bryant has a very strong networking system.
 That’s Business 101—you have to network.
 Without talking to your professors and teammates, you close yourself off from so many fresh perspectives.
 Bryant really diversifies you and pushes you to be an open-minded person.